 Follow MA candidate Himali Singh Soin as she embarks on her day at Bread Loaf.
 Besides writing on contemporary art and culture, Soin makes art inspired from literature and shows in museums, galleries, and abandoned spaces.
 In 2014, she completed a writer’s residency in Paris, and she recently earned an MFA in Fine Art from Goldsmiths, University of London.
 Here, she shares with us her daily routine during the summer.

-Apply to any of Bread Loaf’s three unique campuses.
+Apply to any of Bread Loaf’s unique campuses.
 Attend different campuses in different summers.
 New students are admitted on a rolling basis from mid-December through mid-May, as long as space is available.
 See our application information.

 Undergraduates at Bread Loaf